COVID-19: Protecting Oxford

 Table of Contents

-For the safety of our community, the Oxford City Council passed a face-covering ordinance on July 14, 2020.
-This new law is effective immediately and will be in place for the duration of the pandemic and/or while the State of Ohio Executive Order 2020-01D is in effect.
-All business employees and individuals in Oxford must wear facial coverings in public at all times when:
+For the safety of our community, the Oxford City Council passed a new face-covering ordinance on August 30, 2021.
+This new law is effective immediately and will be in place until December 13, 2021, unless additional action is taken by City Council.

 - Those with a medical condition or a disability or those communicating with someone with a disability.